gdesrosiers/TEST-mass.gov-KB/authoring-and-editing/editing-toolbar.md

  Remove an inline link.
 Does not delete the text itself.

-### 7. Link to a document
+### 7. Insert link to document

  Use this tool to link to a file.
 Need help?
-[Here’s a resource on using the Download Link tool.](documents/linking-to-documents.md#creating-inline-links-to-documents)
+[Here’s a resource on using the "Insert link to document" tool.](documents/linking-to-documents.md#creating-inline-links-to-documents)

 ### 8. Bulleted list